-During each Permanency Hearing Before Final Order, the Court must review the permanency progress report to determine whether an education decision-maker for the child has been identified, the child's education needs and goals have been identified and addressed, and there have been major changes in the child's school performance or there have been serious disciplinary issues.
+During each permanency hearing before and after final order, the Court must review the permanency progress report to determine whether an education decision-maker for the child has been identified, the child's education needs and goals have been identified and addressed, and if there have been major changes in the child's school performance or whether there have been serious disciplinary issues.
 Tex.
 Fam.
-Code § 263.306(a-1)(5)(G).
+Code § 263.306(a-1)(5)(G); § 263.5031(4)(J).